antihax/ATLAS-Extract-Plugin/README.md

 Plugin for ATLAS dedicated server to extract resources, bosses, and other imporant data.

 Run `prereq.bat` to install the server, plugins, and configuration.
-Install your servergrid.json file to `DumpResources\server\ShooterGame`
+Install your servergrid.json file to `DumpResources\server\ShooterGame`.

+Run `build_json.js` and once all grids are processed the output will be in `./json`.